Parsec-2023/Parsec_AstroPi_2022-23/Phase_4/README.md

 ***
 # PHASE 4
 During the three hour period on the ISS, [our program](https://github.com/Parsec2k23/Parsec_AstroPi_2022-23/tree/master/Phase_1-3) collected 605 pictures and 2272 lines of data in a CSV file.\
 Of course, for half of the time we could not take pictures, as the ISS has a day cycle of 1.5 hours and it stays in the darkness of the night for this amount of time.
-We were quite lucky it passed over the USA, Porto Rico, Suriname, Canada, South Africa, and part of Brazil:
+We were quite lucky it passed over the USA, Porto Rico, Suriname, Canada, South Africa, and part of Brazil during the 1.5 hours of light at our disposal:

 ![ISS trajectory](https://github.com/Parsec2k23/Parsec_AstroPi_2022-23/blob/master/Pictures/Trajectory.PNG)